Here we provide a few informal suggestions to help you fill in your AE template for submission.

 changing number of threads, optimizations, CPU/GPU frequency,

 accuracy, autotuning scenario, etc).
+See this

 You can add informal notes for reviewers to draw